NEWS FLASH... STAY TUNE FOR STARZ CUPCAKE COOKBOOK... RELEASE ANTICIPATED 8/2021

 1891 – 1978

-Hazel, pictured here at the age of 15 in front of Camp 29 where she prepared the meals for the same company as her mother, Powerhouse Gas & Electric north of Eureka, California.
-At the age of 16 a little company called Pacific Gas & Electric bought Powerhouse Gas & Electric.
-She had two children, Clara & Mable.
-Eventually she moved to southern California where she worked for See’s Candies (which is where she came up with the recipe for our Chocolate Frosting.
-When you taste it you will think...
+Hazel Crabtree married Sam Essig and she had two children, Clara & Mable.
+Eventually she moved to southern California where she worked for See’s Candies (which is where she got the idea to make our Chocolate Frosting).
+When you taste it, you will think...
 "This reminds me of something, I just can't put my finger on it".
 Amazing, we have been known just to sell the frosting by itself, it is that good.
 Later she went to work as the lead baker at the Hotel Constance.
 Later, yet, she opened her own restaurant.

-Mable Crabtree-Thomas
+Mable Essig-Thomas

 1909 - 1993

-Grandmother, Mable was recruited & worked for the Valley Hunt Club in Altadena.
-In 1931 she was sent to the Casino on Catalina Island where she was part of that original team that brought food into the Casino.
-After her she she was known to dance the night away with the likes of Benny Goodman, Tommy Dorsey, Frank Sinatra, Ella Fitzgerald, Peggy Lee, Fred Astair, & other entertainers of that “Golden Age of Hollywood” era from the 1930’s through the mid 1940’s.
+After she was finished working, she was known to dance the night away with the likes of Benny Goodman, Tommy Dorsey, Frank Sinatra, Ella Fitzgerald, Peggy Lee, Fred Astair, & other entertainers of that “Golden Age of Hollywood” era from the 1930’s through the mid 1940’s.

 Alice Thomas-Burt-Hansmann